 First, someone who has strong and relevant project management experience is incredibly important.
 Leading a team is difficult at normal times before adding in the stress of a business-critical ERP project.
 An experienced project manager will bring the skills to keep everyone on track and working towards the same goal while providing accountability for the success of the ERP project.

 Second, having a group of people who are subject matter experts (SME) will provide insight into unique business processes.
 These are people who spend most of their time working on the project and have superior knowledge of current processes.
 This team will ensure the new system is configured in a way that is usable within your business.
 Furthermore, they will be the users who test the new system with real world scenarios and assist in the training of other staff members.
-Having people who can work in teams and communicate is vital to ensure project success.
+Having people who can work in teams and communicate is key to ensure project success.

 This is the minimum you would be looking for in building a team to deliver an ERP project.
 You want to ensure a mix of skills across each member of the team to mitigate the chance of project standstill in the case of sickness or absence.